briansunter/graph/site/src/content/logseq/issue-4.md

 It's doubling almost every week, going from 10 -> 30 -> 60 -> 120 -> ??

 That is already way more people than I was expecting.
-King even a few people are looking at this motivates me to continue creating and posting high quality notes.
+Knowing even a few people are looking at this motivates me to continue creating and posting high quality notes.

 ## Outro